-<cli>client-registration> Attributes
+<client-registration> Attributes

 - registration-id The ID that uniquely identifies the ClientRegistration. - client-id The client identifier. - client-secret The client secret. - client-authentication-method The method used to authenticate the Client with the Provider.
-The supported values are basic, post and none (public clients). - authorization-grant-type The OAuth 2.0 Authorization Framework defines four Authorization Grant types.
-The supported values are authorization_code, client_credentials and password. - redirect-uri The client's registered redirect URI that the Authorization Server redirects the enduser's user-agent to after the end-user has authenticated and authorized access to the client. - scope The scope(s) requested by the client during the Authorization Request flow, such as openid, email, or profile. - client-name A descriptive name used for the client.
+The supported values are client_secret_basic, client_secret_post, private_key_jwt, client_secret_jwt and none (public clients). - authorization-grant-type The OAuth 2.0 Authorization Framework defines four Authorization Grant types.
+The supported values are authorization_code, client_credentials, password, as well as, extension grant type urn:ietf:params:oauth:grant-type:jwt-bearer. - redirect-uri The client's registered redirect URI that the Authorization Server redirects the enduser's user-agent to after the end-user has authenticated and authorized access to the client. - scope The scope(s) requested by the client during the Authorization Request flow, such as openid, email, or profile. - client-name A descriptive name used for the client.
 The name may be used in certain scenarios, such as when displaying the name of the client in the auto-generated login page. - provider-id A reference to the associated provider.
-May reference a provider> element or use one of the common providers (google, github, facebook, okta).
+May reference a clement or use one of the common providers (google, github, facebook, okta).

-cprovider>
+ovider>